NatalieLockyer/the_beauty_box/README.md

 |4242 4242 4242 4242|any future date|any 3 numbers|any 5 numbers|

 # User Experience

 ### Key Project Goals

-* To write and develop an E-commerce website that is an eyecatching, informative, interactive, and enjoyable website that users will want to return to.
+* To write and develop an E-commerce website that is an eye catching, informative, interactive, and enjoyable website that users will want to return to.
 * The user will be able to navigate around the website with ease, either on a mobile or desktop device.
 * The main homepage is clear as to what the website is about and have accessible menus taking the user to the different pages of the website.
 * Users that register for a Beauty Box account will be able to see their own profile, which will have up to date contact/delivery and payment details.
 Users will also be able to see their order history (if any).